7Block Labs

 Relevant solutions:

-• For in‑house, we implement AWS Nitro Enclaves with KMS‑gated attestation and remote signing (Web3Signer pattern).
-Evidence pack includes attestation reports and IAM conditions. (aws.amazon.com)
+• For in-house key management, we use AWS Nitro Enclaves with KMS-gated attestation and remote signing (following the Web3Signer pattern).
+The evidence pack we create includes attestation reports and IAM conditions.
+Learn more here.

-• We map event logs and state changes to your SIEM, set retention to match data residency and legal hold, and produce SOC 2 controls mapping.
+• We take a moment to map event logs and state changes to your SIEM, ensuring that retention policies align with data residency and legal hold requirements.
+Plus, we produce SOC 2 controls mapping to keep everything straightforward.

 • EIP‑4844 facts into budgets: